fiverr/passable/README.md

 const validate = Passable('UserEditForm', (pass, enforce) =>  {
 	pass('UserName', 'Must be at least 5 chars, but not longer than 20', () => {
-        // this is an example using the predefined tests, using the 'enforce' method return enforce(data.userName, {
+        // this is an example using the predefined tests, using the 'enforce' function return enforce(data.userName, {
 			isLongerThan: {
 				testAgainst: 5,